Main Page Content

 Note: This exception does not apply to a semester of study taken through another institution.

 There may be occasions where Extraordinary Academic Scholars are invited or required to attend functions such as receptions, honors and award ceremonies, focus groups, etc. They are encouraged to attend these events and are required to attend mandatory events.
 Absences from mandatory events must be excused prior to the events.
-Excused absence requests should be submitted to Adam T. Standish, Coordinator of the Extraordinary Academic Scholarship Program.
+Excused absence requests should be submitted to Deidre Strutz, coordinator of the Extraordinary Academic Scholarship Program.

 Filing of Financial Aid Applications